ChrisHagan/metl2011/architecture.md

 ##Users

 A user is a unique entity within MeTL, who must be authenticated to enter a space.
+They have a single unique identifier, usually their login.

 ##Quizzes